 Examples of Data-Driven Marketing

-If you’re still unsure how data-driven marketing might fit into your business strategy, here are a few examples that should offer some inspiration:
+If you’re still unsure how this type of marketing might fit into your business strategy, here are a few data-driven marketing examples that should offer some inspiration:

 - Dynamic Advertising.
 Use social media to your advantage by creating ads across Facebook, Twitter, and Instagram.
 Connect with your audience by allowing them to sign up and receive more information with just one click.
 By turning your social media outlets into two-way communication channels, you’ve now obtained valuable information that feeds directly into your database.